Elders are Pastors

 Elders are simply Pastors.
 The Greek word presbuteros in the New Testament is translated elder.
 There are 2 other Greek words (episcopos-overseer and poimenas-pastor) that describe the same position of elder in the church (Acts 20:28 & 1 Peter 5:1-2).
 They were responsible for the ministry of the word and prayer in the church (Acts 6:4).

-The Bible gives clear qualifications for these men in 1 Timothy 3:1-7 and Titus 1:5-9 and holds them to a high standard because it is a noble task (1 Timothy 3:1).
-Simply stated, elders must be “above reproach” in every area of their life, 1) personal life, 2) home life, 3) spiritual life, and 4) public life.
-Therefore, elders lead and shepherd the church through prayer and teaching the Scriptures, seeking God’s vision for the church, and caring for and equipping the people of the church to be A Church In The World.
+The Bible gives clear qualifications for these men in 1 Timothy 3:1-7 and Titus 1:5-9 and holds them to a high standard (1 Timothy 3:1).
+Simply stated, elders must be men who are “above reproach” in every area of their life, 1) personal life, 2) home life, 3) spiritual life, and 4) public life.
+Therefore, elders lead and shepherd the church through prayer and teaching the Scriptures, seeking God’s vision for the church, and equipping the people of the church to do the work of the ministry.

-Elder & Lead Pastor
+Elder & Preaching Pastor

 Elder & Worship Pastor